felladrin/runuo-book-code-generator/README.md

 - Limits the book content to 60,000 characters, to avoid overflow.
 - Allows to compress the code, if you don't intend to edit later.
 - Commented javascript code, intended to be easy to understand.
-- Downloadable cs file from generated code.
+- Downloadable book as a CS file.

 ## Usage ##